rsalunga29/security-notes/Offensive Security/Methodology & Checklists/Web Testing Methodology.md

 	- Stored XSS or SSTI via reflected values such as name, email, etc.
 	- SQL injection (manual and automated using sqlmap).
 	- Server-Side Includes Injection using various SSI directives.
+	- Check for IDOR if parameters includes identifying details such as IDs and username.
 - Check for pre-requisites before changing critical details:
 	- Does it require a password or OTP before applying changes?
 	- Does it require to input old password before applying new password?